 This solution proposes an approach which does not modify the definition of TAs and RAs.
 No impacts are identified on the CNs procedures or functional elements.

-A position determination mechanism may be needed for mobility management should the beam size of the satellite be larger than the cell size.
-This mechanism would be used to determine the cell and associated TA, and would be transparent to the mobility management procedures.
+Editor's note: Further alignment with RAN work is done as part of the WI.

 6.2 Solution #2: Addition of new values to RAT type IE

 6.2.1 Description